Learn how to conduct a retrospective in Kanban style. See how to inspect your workflow in detail and foster a spirit of continuous improvement.

-To understand what created the danger at hand, you can go over the data on your cumulative flow diagram.
-This truly valuable chart will show you both how stable and how predictable your workflow is.
+To understand what created the danger at hand, you can go over your cumulative flow diagram data.
+This precious chart will show you both how stable and how predictable your workflow is.

-If there are no rapidly expanding or shrinking bands, then there is a balance between the work entering your process and the one leaving it.
-In addition, if the bands are rapidly going upward, then you have high throughput.
+If there are no rapidly-expanding or shrinking bands, then there is a balance between the work entering your process and the one leaving it.
+Also, if the bands are rapidly going upward, then you have high throughput.
 On the other hand, any plateaus would signal that cards are not progressing toward Done.

 Be wary of rapid band expansions as they are likely to create plateaus caused by the accumulation of wait time.
 This can easily get you off course and create dangers of delay.